 Let’s face it, the sun makes most people happy.
 It means more time outside, adventures and holidays with family and friends and of course, BBQ’s.
 But during the fun times we can sometimes forget how dangerous the sun can be.
 Sun protection is something that’s become more popular in recent years with the abundance of Fake Tans on the market.

-There’s a few types of people when it comes to the sun.
+There are a few types of people when it comes to the sun.

 - “Factor 50”